chongsinran/mypubliccalendar/readme.txt

 Features:
 - Add, edit, and delete events.
 - View event details.
-- Update event status (pending, in-progress, completed).
+- Update event status (pending, in-progress, completed, bugged, announcement, scheduled-task).
 - Different colors for different statuses.
 - Drag and drop events to change their dates.
 - Resize events to extend or shorten their duration.